Contrary to what you may have been told - Kegels can improve the function of the pelvic floor - if done correctly.

-What are the benefits of strengthening the pelvic floor?
+What are the benefits for strengthening my pelvic floor?

 Pelvic floor exercises (Kegels) strengthen muscles to help with bladder and bowel leakage, constipation and pelvic and rectal pain.
 An important component of pelvic floor exercises is muscle isolation, or only contracting one area at a time (e.g. only contracting the pelvic floor, not the abdomen).
 Because the pelvic floor muscles are voluntary, you can control them and learn to isolate your pelvic floor muscles from the other muscles in your body.

-How do I start doing pelvic floor (Kegels) exercises?
+How do I start a pelvic floor (Kegel) exercise program?